Pokémon Horizons: Liko and Roy's Departure - Review

 The story of Shantae does what it's meant to do for this type of game.
 It gives a solid reason for setting out on the journey, establishes the characters and even has a little bit of growth for Shantae herself.
 The dialogue isn't as plentiful or snappy as in later titles but the makings of that are present.

 Gameplay-wise, the game is a Platformer and MetroidVania hybrid.
 Sequin Land is set up like your typical sidescrolling platformer with towns, collectables and labyrinth sprinkled throughout.
-These labyrinths are the more Metroidvania heavy aspect of the game while also sharing similarities with the dungeons in Zelda.
+These labyrinths are the more Metroidvania heavy aspect of the game while also sharing similarities with Zelda dunegons.
 An interesting mix of the two that doesn't quite come together due to some unfortunate design decisions.
 It doesn't know what elements of both genres to keep or not, giving rise to frustrations.

 A problem that is made bigger by the game's one-hit-kill gimmicks such as bottomless pits and spikes.
 Gimmicks you will fall victim to.
 A lot.
-Sommecallmejohnny gives this game the name 'Shantae: Leaps of Faith' and I have to fully agree with him.
+SommecallmeJohnny gave this game the name 'Shantae: Leaps of Faith' and I have to agree with him.
 The camera is very close to the player making it very difficult to see what's up ahead.
 To see where you have to jump down to exactly leading to, again, a lot of deaths.

 Shantae, as a Half-Genie, has two special abilities going for her.
-She uses her long hair as a whip to attack her enemies and can transform into different animals through dance.
+She uses her long hair as a whip to attack her enemies and she can transform into different animals through dance.
 The latter is a big part of the game, with each new transformation integral in completing the game's labyrinths.
-You transform by pressing the ´X´ button and then pressing the correct buttons in the correct order on the dancing rhythm to transform.
+You transform by first pressing the ´X´ button followed by the correct buttons in order on the dancing rhythm to transform.

 The monkey is the first, and arguably the most useful, animal transformation.

-The dancing is a fun way of explaining how Shantae transforms, but not that well handled in the control department.
+The dancing is a fun way for Shantae to transform but not that well handled in the control department.
 The time it takes to input the right combination leaves you vulnerable to attack and having to remember the right combination is a hassle.
 With how though enemies are in this game, you often can´t afford to stand still that long.

 Shantae herself got a nice weight and speed to her, especially once you get her running with the ´Y´ button.
 The problem here lies in the input delay.
 Whenever you, for example, press down to duck Shantae won´t duck instantly but remain standing/running for about a second.